Webreaper/Damselfly/README.md

 ---
 ## Installation

-The easiest way to install Damselfly is via Docker (note the `SYNO_THUMBS` env var is optional, and specific to Synology NASes).
+The easiest way to install Damselfly is via Docker.

+### Docker Command:
 ```
 docker run \
   --name damselfly \
   --restart unless-stopped \
   -v /volume1/dockerdata/damselfly:/config \
   -v /volume1/photo:/pictures \
-  -e SYNO_THUMBS=true \
+  -v /volume1/dockerdata/damselfly/thumbs:/thumbs \
   -p 6363:6363 \
   -d \
   webreaper/damselfly
 ```

+**_Note:_** If you're running on a Synology NAS, and have the Synology indexing/thumbnails enabled, you can specify `-e SYNO_THUMBS=true` which will make Damselfly use the same `@eaDir` folder structure as Synology's indexing system, which means that thumbnails already generated will be used by Damselfly (and Damselfly's thumbnails will be used by Synology Photo Station).

-Docker-Compose:
+### Docker-Compose:
 ```
  damselfly:
         container_name: damselfly